 THAW has as its underlying principle that input from many national and local organisations may be available, but because accessing these potential dispersed resources is left to the householder to arrange at the relevant time, they often do not materialise.

 For many vulnerable householders to coordinate several organisational inputs is an impossible task and the assistance and resources available will not reach them.
 THAW’s approach coordinates these inputs in a non-linear manner so the maximum impact can be achieved for the benefit of the householder and thereby the most efficient use of resources by the relevant organisations.
 This approach, which we call the Pipeline Approach, is ‘in the background’ facilitating the relevant input at the relevant time.

-Fundamental in the approach of the whole programme is that services will be equally available to all Orkney residents.
-There will be a strong emphasis on equalities and the inclusion of people from all protected characteristic groups namely: age; gender; ethnic origin; religion or belief; disability and sexual orientation.
-Essential in this will be addressing the range of issues and barriers which have prevented people’s participation in social, economic, political and cultural life.
+Fundamental in the approach of the programme is that services are equally available to all Orkney residents.
+There is a strong emphasis on equalities and the inclusion of people from all protected characteristic groups namely: age; gender; ethnic origin; religion or belief; disability and sexual orientation.
+Essential in this is addressing the range of issues and barriers which have prevented people’s participation in social, economic, political and cultural life.

 Cosy Home Packs

 We are delighted to say that we have been able to support over 350 households with our cosy home packs since THAW was started.
 Unfortunately, due to a lack of funding resources, the packs are no longer available although we hope in the near future to acquire further funding so that we can continue to offer these packs.